ALBruzos/ALBruzos.github.io/_publications/2022-01-08-PAPER_STOTEN_CockleShellsFingerprints.md

 Ricardo, F. et al. (includes Bruzos A.L.).
 2022.
 "Assessing the elemental fingerprints of cockle shells (Cerastoderma edule) to confirm their geographic origin from regional to international spatial scales." <i>STOTEN</i>, 814:152304.
 IF(2021) = 10.753.

 **All authors citation:**
-Ricardo, F.; Mamede, R; **Bruzos, A.L.**; Díaz, S.; Thébault, J.; Ferreira da Silva, E.; Patinha, C.; Calado, R. (2022).
-“Assessing the elemental fingerprints of cockle shells (Cerastoderma edule) to confirm their geographic origin from regional to international spatial scales.”
+Ricardo, F; Mamede, R; **Bruzos, AL**; Díaz, S; Thébault, J; Ferreira da Silva, E; Patinha, C; Calado, R (2022).
+Assessing the elemental fingerprints of cockle shells (Cerastoderma edule) to confirm their geographic origin from regional to international spatial scales.
 STOTEN, 814:152304.
 IF(2021) = 10.753.

 **About the paper:**
 Here, elemental fingerprints of shells are used to trace common cockle species within a regional, national and international spatial scale.